wismh/wind-engine/docs/sdd.md

 - Adaptive Android launcher icon (foreground/background layers) — v1 icon ships as a flat legacy icon only (§19.3); adaptive needs a two-layer source input, not just the one master PNG `icon_codegen` takes today.
 - Linux `.desktop` entry + icon-cache install — no `install()` target exists for games yet; out of scope until one does.
 - macOS `.icns`/bundle path (§19.2) is untested in this repo's CI — no macOS machine or preset exists to build/run it on.
+- Tying the splash screen (§20) to real asset-load completion instead of a fixed fade-in/hold/fade-out timer — not v1 (§20.4).

 ---